 A Participant must not-

-make any transfer or withdrawal which would result in any of the securities accounts or central securities accounts, maintained by the Participant, reflecting a debit balance;
+make any transfer or withdrawal which would result in any of the securities accounts or central securities accounts, maintained by the Participant, reflecting an end of business day debit balance;

-give an instruction to the CSD to effect a transaction which would result in a debit balance in any of the securities accounts or central securities accounts without ensuring that the Client has made provision for all settlements to take place.
+give an instruction to the CSD to effect a transaction which would result in an overnight debit balance in any of the securities accounts or central securities accounts without ensuring that the Client has made provision for all settlements to take place.

 In the event that a Participant allows a transfer or withdrawal that results in a debit balance in any securities accounts or central securities accounts, that Participant is responsible for rectifying such debit balance and may be charged by the CSD, with misconduct, and will be subjected to the investigation and disciplinary procedures set out in these rules.